Emeraude/Deprecate-Me/README.md

 var deprecate = require('deprecate-me');
 function test() {
-	deprecate(); // A warning will be printed when function test will be called for the first time }
+	deprecate(); // A warning will be printed when function test will be called for the first time console.warn(deprecate.str()); // Return the warning as a string, that you could display later }
 ```